The Perceived Impact of Environment on Health in Italy: a Penalized Ordinal Regression Approach: Application

-To quantify the variability of parameter estimates and performance measures, we implement a bootstrap procedure \citep{rao_woo_bootstrap_1988} that respects the stratified nature of the sample.
-For each replication $r = 1, \ldots, R$, and for each stratum $s = 1,\ldots,S$ with $n_s$ respondents--defined by the combination of LHU, sex, and age class--we resample $n_s$ units with replacement to obtain $\mathcal{D}_{r,s}$ with $|\mathcal{D}_{r,s}| = n_s$.
-The full bootstrap sample at replication $r$ is then given by $\mathcal{D}_r = \{\mathcal{D}_{r,1},\ldots,\mathcal{D}_{r,S}\}$.
-The model is then estimated with the \texttt{ordinalNet} \texttt{R} package \citep{JSSordinalElNet} under the chosen hyperparameters $(\alpha, \rho, \lambda)$, and the regression parameters $\boldsymbol{c}_r$ and $\boldsymbol{B}_r$ are stored.
-The bootstrap complements cross-validation by providing an empirical assessment of uncertainty in estimates and predictions.
+To quantify the variability of parameter estimates and performance measures, we implement a bootstrap procedure that respects the stratified nature of the sample \citep{rao_woo_bootstrap_1988}. { The bootstrap procedure is performed by estimating the model on $80\%$ of the data not used for hyperparameter selection. } For each replication $r = 1, \ldots, R$, and for each stratum $s = 1,\ldots,S$ with $n_s$ respondents--defined by the combination of LHU, sex, and age class--we resample $n_s$ units with replacement to obtain the set of units $\mathcal{D}_{r,s}$ with $|\mathcal{D}_{r,s}| = n_s$.
+The full bootstrap sample set at replication $r$ is then given by $\mathcal{D}_r = \{\mathcal{D}_{r,1},\ldots,\mathcal{D}_{r,S}\}$.
+Under the chosen hyperparameters, the model is then estimated with the \texttt{ordinalNet} \texttt{R} package \citep{JSSordinalElNet}, and the regression parameters $\hat{\boldsymbol{c}}_r$ and $\hat{\boldsymbol{B}}_r$ are stored.
+All graphs and derived metrics are obtained from these replications. { Pseudocode of bootstrap procedure is reported in the SM}.